 - Wash the stockings each day with mild soap and water.
 Rinse and air dry.

-- If you can, have two pairs.
-Wear one pair each day.
+- If you can, have 2 pairs.
+Wear 1 pair each day.
 Wash and dry the other pair.

-- Replace your stockings every 3 to 6 months so that they maintain their support.
+- Replace your stockings every 3 to 6 months so that they maintain their compression and support.

 When to Call the Doctor

 If your stockings feel too uncomfortable, call your provider.
 Find out if there is a different kind of stocking that will work for you.
 Do not stop wearing them without talking to your provider.

 Alavi A, Kirsner RS.
 Dressings.
 In: Bolognia JL, Schaffer JV, Cerroni L, eds.
 Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018:chap 145.